lucidworks/fusion-search-solarium/README.md

 Please see the [docs](http://solarium.readthedocs.io/en/stable/) for a more detailed description.

-**Note:** This project is a fork of Solarium that adds support for authenticating all API requests to Solr using the OAuth2 protocol, used by Lucidworks Managed Service.
+**Note:** This project is a fork of Solarium that adds support for authenticating all API requests to Fusion using JWT, used by Lucidworks Fusion.

 Expected Configs: